QualiSystems/cloudshell-standards/Documentation/Broadband Media Appliance Shell Standard.md

 ## Definitions
 ### Generic Data Model
 All Broadband Media Appliance Shells share the same generic data model, except the model of the root level which is different per each Shell.
 The data model shouldn’t be modified.
 The attributes associated with those generic models are also shared by all broadband media appliance Shells and their values are populated by the driver.
-It is allowed to add custom attributes only to the root level model, and it isn’t allowed to remove attributes from any level.
+It is allowed to add custom attributes to any resource level, and it isn’t allowed to remove attributes from any level.

 ### Versioning
 The Shell version follows Semantic Versioning Guidelines (see details in http://semver.org).
 In short, the version structure is Major.Minor.Patch, for example “1.0.2”.
 A Path version is promoted when making backward-compatibility bug fixes, a Minor version is promoted when adding functionality in a backwards-compatible manner and a  Major version is promoted when making a backwards incompatible changes.